Tuesday, April 6, 2010

 Preparation

-Soak tamarind in 1 1/2 cups of warm water for 10 minutes and extract its juice.
-Throw away the pulp.
+Soak tamarind in 1 1/2 cup of warm water for 10 minutes and extract its juice.
+Discard the pulp.

 Method